 What documents you’ll need

 Barclays requires documents in two categories: proof of the death, and proof of your identity.
-You’ll also need to complete a closure form at a later stage.
+A settlement details form follows at a later stage.

 Proof of death – one of the following: